Md-yaasir/JKFLIPFLOP-USING-IF-ELSE/README.md

   qbar=~q;
  end
  endmodule
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Pragadeesh S RegisterNumber:24002839
+Developed by:Mohammed Yaasir .Y RegisterNumber:24900359
 */

 **RTL LOGIC FOR FLIPFLOPS**